Case Study: Primagas

 For most, Acrobat Reader is just a simple program for viewing PDFs.
 Then there are companies like Primagas Energie GmbH & Co.
 KG in Krefeld, Germany.
 For them, the Adobe product represents an extremely important application because of the business-critical information their workforce generates from it.
 As such, the Reader should have added protection.
 This is not simple on an iPad because you would need a mobile device management system that can enclose such standard apps inside a secure container.
-Cortado Corporate Server implements this approach at the iOS operating system level, without requiring specially wrapped, individually customized apps.
+The Cortado solution implements this approach at the iOS operating system level, without requiring specially wrapped, individually customized apps.

 Contract creation risks eliminated